Edition I · Spring 2026

 How the Planner Works

-1. Choose an approach β€” Full Mix plants a complete diverse mix across all layers, scaled to your tree count.
+1. Choose an approachFull Mix plants a complete diverse mix across all layers, scaled to your tree count.
 Management-First shifts weights toward species that won’t arrive in time (hickories, conifers) and auto-zeros species that arrive naturally through bird dispersal and stump-sprouting.

-2. Set your total β€” Enter how many trees you want to plant.
+2. Set your total — Enter how many trees you want to plant.
 Full Mix scales to any number; Management-First suggests 150 (5 acres) or 250 (10 acres).

-3. Override anything β€” Type a number in the yellow "Override" column.
+3. Override anything — Type a number in the yellow "Override" column.
 The other species in that group redistribute proportionally to compensate.

-4. Export or print β€” Download your species list as a CSV or print for ordering.
+4. Export or print — Download your species list as a CSV or print for ordering.

-Full Mix β€” Every ecological layer is represented.
+Full Mix — Every ecological layer is represented.
 Enter your total trees and the planner scales everything automatically.
-For multi-year plantings, order in thirds (~120 trees/year) and diversify every year β€” don't save understory and conifers for later.
+For multi-year plantings, diversify every year — don't save understory and conifers for later.
 Weight oaks and hickories a little heavier in Year 1, but each year's order should stand alone as a complete planting.
-Full approach details β†’
+Most landowners plant 15–30 trees per year — the rate canopy gaps actually open as beech declines — so a "Full Restoration" total of ~350 trees spreads naturally across a decade rather than three years.
+Order in whatever annual increment matches the rate your canopy is opening.
+Full approach details →

 Management-First is active.
-Group weights have shifted to emphasize hickories and conifers β€” the species that won’t arrive in time without planting (slow dispersal, no nearby seed source, or specific germination requirements).
+Group weights have shifted to emphasize hickories and conifers — the species that won’t arrive in time without planting (slow dispersal, no nearby seed source, or specific germination requirements).
 Oaks (0%) should be direct-seeded from nearby legacy trees at no cost.
-Serviceberry, hop-hornbeam, and chestnut oak are auto-zeroed β€” they arrive naturally through bird dispersal and stump-sprouting; when found during your survey, protect them with wire cages.
+Serviceberry, hop-hornbeam, and chestnut oak are auto-zeroed — they arrive naturally through bird dispersal and stump-sprouting; when found during your survey, protect them with wire cages.
 Save your budget for what won’t come on its own.
-Full approach details β†’
+Full approach details →

 Planned Total